-Total funds of the College and its subsidiary at year-end amounted to £88.6m (2020: £78.2m).
-This includes endowment capital of £54.9m and unspent restricted income funds of £20.8m.
-The endowment consists of £8.4m original Trust for Investment, £4.2m Unapplied Total return on Permanent Endowment and £42.3m Expendable Endowments.
-Free reserves at the year-end amounted to negative £9.7m (2020: negative £11.3m), representing retained unrestricted income reserves excluding an amount of £6.8m for the book value of fixed assets less associated funding arrangements.
+Total funds of the College and its subsidiary at year-end amounted to £87.9m (2021: £88.5m).
+This includes endowment capital of £53.9m and unspent restricted income funds of £21.6m.
+The endowment consists of £8.4m original Trust for Investment, £4m Unapplied Total return on Permanent Endowment and £41.5m Expendable Endowments.
+Free reserves at the year-end amounted to negative £11.5m (2021: negative £9.7m), representing retained unrestricted income reserves excluding an amount of £23.8m for the book value of fixed assets less associated funding arrangements.

-Free reserves are stated after making provision of £1.2m for the defined benefit pension liability.
-Whilst the College continues to have negative free reserves the position has improved during the 2020-21 financial year due the receipt of a number of large unrestricted grants, donations and legacies, tight cost control and improved investment performance.
-The strategic decision taken in 2020 to restructure the College's long-term financing means that College has net current assets of £22.5m and is in a more liquid position than before.
-It is the College's aim to improve its balance of free reserves over the coming years as it completes the construction of the Castle Hill House project and further invests the proceeds of its debt issue to yield returns greater than its cost of capital of 1.81%.
+Free reserves are stated after making provision of £1.5m for the defined benefit pension.
+The strategic decision taken in 2020 to restructure the College's long-term financing means that College has net current assets of £18.2m.
+The completion of the Castle Bailey Quad development in summer 2023 and the associated growth in both residential and Conference business is central to the College's plan to improve its balance of free reserves.
 In practice, if needed, the College's expendable endowments are available to support unexpected fluctuations in income and expenditure.
 The College maintains a level of liquidity that ensures there is sufficient cash to cover next year's drawdown as well as 3 to 5 months of expenditure without having to liquidate investments.